ovh/docs/pages/cloud/dedicated/pxe-with-full-private-dedicated/guide.en-gb.md

 In general, it is sufficient to:

-- declare a network interface for listening (waiting for requests)
+- Declare a network interface for listening (waiting for requests).
-- specify the IP protocol version (v4 or v6)
+- Specify the IP protocol version (v4 or v6).
 - Enter a primary configuration file (as an example, see file below).

 ```bash